premchander-revature/interviewquestions/JDBC - IS/Jdbc - IS.md

 ---

-5.Which Jdbc driver is fastest and used more commonly?
+5.Which Jdbc driver is fastest and used more commonly?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)